 - Tesco Mobile – Tesco runs its mobile service on the O2 network and offers a wide range of mobile deals and SIM plans, offering Clubcard points for paying your bill

-- Talk Home Mobile – Uses the EE network and has SIM deals with inclusive minutes to call Bangladesh, Nigeria or Pakistan
+- Talk Home Mobile – Uses the EE network and offers no-contract SIM deals and cheap international calls

-- Talkmobile – Runs on Vodafone’s network and offers SIM-only deals with the first three months discounted
+- Talkmobile – Runs on Vodafone’s network and offers SIM-only deals on both one-month and 12-month contracts

-- The Phone Co-op – A good choice for the ethically-aware consumer, The Phone Co-op is a provider of Fairphone and runs on the EE network
+- Your Coop Mobile – A good choice for the ethically-aware consumer, Your Coop Mobile is a provider of Fairphone and runs on the EE network

 - Truphone – Truphone offers eSIMs for compatible devices, giving you coverage in 113 countries.
 In the UK, it uses the Vodafone network